Reducing Voters' Paperwork Might Expand The Voter Rolls

 Mitchell points out registering to vote doesn't guarantee people will take time to vote, but says it does remove an administrative hurdle.

 In Oregon, the first state to pass automated voter registration back in 2015, there have been some early signs that the change may be increasing turnout.
 About 100,000 voters who were registered through the new system showed up to vote in 2016.
-The state saw a four percent increase in voter turnout from 2012 to 2016.
+The state saw a 4 percent increase in voter turnout from 2012 to 2016.